Wehmeyer100/CoI.Mod.Better/README.md

 - Void Producer Liquids - You can produce all liquids
 - Void Producer Products - You can produce all Products
 - Void Producer Loose - You can produce all Loose
-- Diesel Generators - 1 Diesel per second, produce: 10MW, 50MW, 100MW, 200MW, 1GW
+- Diesel Generators - 1 Diesel per minute, produce: 10MW, 50MW, 100MW, 200MW, 1GW

 Research:
 - Vehicle Capacity +250